Banner image

 Activity Cost Additional Information

-Add on icon Paddling Paddling $310 One-off paddle session during the course of your voyage.
+Add on icon Paddling Paddling $345 One-off paddle session during the course of your voyage.
 Available on all departures, subject to weather conditions.
 Previous kayaking experience is required.
 Cannot be booked in advance; onboard booking only.
-Cost for departures from November 2024 - March 2025 will be USD $345.

 Includes